Chapter 6: The View Layer Contract

 Vue Implementation: Composition API and Composables

 Vue 3's Composition API provides a similar pattern to React hooks.
-We create a useObservable composable that manages subscriptions.
+We create a useSignal composable that keeps a shallowRef in sync with a signal.

 });